 Disability discrimination defences in possession proceedings

-Social and private landlords must not discriminate unlawfully against disabled tenants and such discrimination might be a good defence to possession proceedings.
+Social and private landlords must not unlawfully discriminate against disabled tenants.
+Disability discrimination might constitute a defence to possession proceedings.

 Discrimination in possession proceedings